asimons04/tesseract/README.md

 - Controversial (not implemented in Tesseract)

 ## Screenshots
-These screenshots show some of the enhancements made to the upstream project.
+These screenshots are quite out of date, but they'll give you an idea (haven't had time to replace them yet).
+You can also see it live at https://tesseract.dubvee.org.
 _ | _
 ---|---
 ![YouTube videos playing inline](./screenshots/Tesseract-Screenshot-1.png) YouTube videos playing inline | ![Beehaw c/Music as it was meant to be](./screenshots/Tesseract-Screenshot-3.png) Beehaw c/Music as it was meant to be